SyedAbbasRazaZaidi/AI106394/Project/README.md

-# AI106394 :  Becoming a Pro pn Kaggle (Digit Recognizer)
+# AI106394 :  Becoming a Pro on Kaggle (Digit Recognizer)

 ### PROJECT MEMBERS: